This general rule applies to degrees completed by citizens of countries both within and outside the EU and EEC.

 First, a conditional licensing decision will be issued by the Finnish Food Authority detailing the additional studies and practical training required of the applicant.
 Only after completing these additional studies can a license and right to practice as a veterinary surgeon in Finland be granted.
 Obtaining said decision requires that an application be submitted to Finnish Food Authority.
 Application instructions are available on Finnish Food Authority’s website (in Finnish).

 After receiving Finnish Food Authority’s decision, veterinary surgeons may complete examinations subject to a fee, arranged by the Faculty of Veterinary Medicine.
-The examinations include theoretical knowledge examinations on clinical subjects, environmental hygiene and legislation, seminar work in environmental health care control and legislation, and two practical examinations.
+The examinations include theoretical knowledge examinations on clinical subjects, environmental hygiene and legislation and two practical examinations.

 In addition to the examinations, persons with a veterinary medicine degree completed in a third country must provide proof of completing clinical training (duration 2 to 6 months) as specified by the Finnish Food Authority, as well as practical training in food hygiene.

 On 1 August 2016, examination fees and new examination types were adopted by the Faculty of Veterinary Medicine.

 Clinical subjects, legislation: 350 euros per examination = 1,400 euros in total